mollymori3/DSOR651_project/README.md

 <img width="418" alt="image" src="https://github.com/mollymori3/DSOR651_project/assets/144690206/24df10f9-68c6-4ffa-a75b-802097fd790e">

+To compare the benchmark results of efficiency and effectiveness, I used the metrics of time and accuracy, respectively.
+In the table above are best results for each dataset given a specified *n_estimators* value.
+The other hyperparameters were set to default because after some initial trials, only *n_estimators* proved make noticeable change to total times.

+It is clear that as the number of estimators in the models increases, the time it takes to process the algorithm increases.
+This doesn't necessarily imply that the efficiency decreased, though.
+Notice that the value of *n_estimators* increases each time by one order of magnitude.
+Surprisingly, the times reflect the same trend -- that is, the times are directly proportional to *n_estimators*.

+As for accuracy, there is no noticeable trend.
+Logically, as the number of partitions approaches the number of observations in the dataset, the accuracies will begin to near 0 or 1 (i.e. the random forest either did or did not predict the correct categorization).
+This could lead to the false idea that the models are getting more effective, when in reality the models lack adequate data.

 ## 8. Lessons Learned

+I learned three main lessons while designing this algorithm:

+1.

+ if isinstance(X, pd.DataFrame):
+        label_encoder = LabelEncoder()
+        categorical_cols = X.select_dtypes(include=['object']).columns
+        for col in categorical_cols:
+            X[col] = label_encoder.fit_transform(X[col])

 ## 9. Unit-Testing
 There are 3 unit tests to check the capability of the code to handle errors and logic.